Operation Market Garden: 1st Airborne zone

 The 1st and 3rd Parachute Battalions pushed towards the Arnhem bridge during the early hours and had made good progress but they were frequently halted in skirmishes as soon as it became light.
 With their long and unwieldy columns having to halt to beat off attacks whilst the troops in front carried on unaware, the Germans delayed segments of the two battalions, fragmented them and mopped up the remnants.

 Early in the day the 9th SS Reconnaissance Battalion (sent south the day before) concluded it was not needed in Nijmegen and returned to Arnhem.
 Though aware of the British troops at the bridge, it attempted to cross by force and was beaten back with heavy losses, including its commanding officer, SS-Hauptsturmführer Viktor Gräbner.

 By the end of the day the 1st and 3rd Parachute Battalions had entered Arnhem and were within 2 km of the bridge with approximately 200 men, one-sixth their original strength.
 Most of the officers and non-commissioned officers had been killed, wounded or captured.
-The Second Lift was delayed by fog and jumped onto a landing zone under heavy attack but landed at full strength (the 4th Parachute Brigade consisting of the 10th, 11th and 156th Battalions of the Parachute Regiment, commanded by Brigadier-General John Winthrop Hackett) and C and D Companies of the 2nd South Staffordshire Regiment.
+The Second Lift was delayed by fog and jumped onto a landing zone under heavy attack but landed at full strength.
+The 4th Parachute Brigade, consisting of the 10th, 11th and 156th Battalions of the Parachute Regiment and commanded by Brigadier-General John Winthrop Hackett, dropped on DZ Y while C and D Companies of the 2nd South Staffordshire Regiment landed on LZ S.